 ACH Payment Processing Frequently Asked Questions (FAQs)

 Most people have either requested or paid ACH payments, but may not be familiar with the technical terminology.
 If you’ve ever joined a gym, paid a monthly utility like cable or internet, or received regular direct deposits from an employer, you’ve encountered ACH payments.
-Don’t see your question below?
-Head over to our Fit Small Business forum to ask an expert.

 Here are some FAQs around ACH payments and the terminology: